Table of Contents

 vm = ∆I / ∆t (in m/s)

-If the cross section of the vessel remains constant, the volume element ∆v is the product of cross section and covered distance:
+When the cross-section of the vessel remains constant, the volume element ∆v is the product of cross section and covered distance:

 ∆v = ∆I * Q (in m3)